froz42/kerbernetes/charts/kerbernetes/README.md

 helm install kerbernetes froz42/kerbernetes
 ```

-You can find the setup instructions [here](https://github.com/froz42/kerbernetes/wiki/Setup.md)
+See the [Setup Guide](https://github.com/froz42/kerbernetes/wiki/Setup) for detailed instructions on how to set up Kerbernetes in your environment.

 ## Values